by Shawn Burke, Ph.D.

 - NASA received a patent (U.S. Patent 4,706,910) for a combined riblet and LEBU (Large Eddy Break-up Unit) system.
 LEBU’s look like miniature spoilers, like the ones you see on Formula 1 race cars but much smaller.
 LEBUs control the dynamics of the outer turbulent boundary layer in order to reduce drag, and influence the inner boundary layer in the process.
 While these might be useful on the back half of a hull, they run the risk of fouling, as well as damage from close encounters with logs and rocks.

-Some have pointed out that water beads and rolls off suitably treated hull materials.
-But this is a different fluid mechanics phenomenon that is particular to beads of water on a free surface.
-The surface treatment changes the surface from wetting to non-wetting – for beads of water.
+- Some have pointed out that water beads and rolls off suitably treated hull materials.
+But this is a different fluid mechanics phenomenon, pertaining only to beads of water on a free solid surface.
+The surface treatment changes the inter-molecular forces on the water droplets’ surface, making them adhere to each other more tightly and thus “bead.”
+These treatments change the solid surface from wetting to non-wetting – for beads of water.
 Different physics. ↑